Jessica DiCicco

 Jessica Sonya DiCicco (/ˈdɪtʃiːkoʊ/; born June 10, 1980) is an American actress.
 She is known for voicing in animated television series and video games.
 Her first voice role was the announcer for Nickelodeon's educational channel Noggin.
 DiCicco has since voiced various other characters for Nickelodeon, including Gwen Wu in The Mighty B!, Selina and Miele in Winx Club, Lucy Loud and Lynn Loud Jr. in The Loud House, and Annie Bramley in It's Pony.
 Since 2012, she also serves as the announcer for the Nick Jr. Channel.
 She also had voice roles on Disney Junior, including Toby the Cactus in Sheriff Callie's Wild West, Hissy in Puppy Dog Pals, and Summer Penguin in Muppet Babies.

 Some of her voice roles on other networks include Maggie Pesky in Disney Channel's The Buzz on Maggie and Flame Princess in Cartoon Network's Adventure Time, which earned her worldwide recognition.
 She received a Daytime Emmy nomination for voicing Malina in The Emperor's New School.

 Early life

 DiCicco was born in Los Angeles, California on June 10, 1980.
 Her father is television and film actor Bobby Di Cicco.
 Her family moved to New York City when she was young and she was raised on the Upper West Side.
 In second grade, she was selected by Marlo Thomas to appear on the ABC special Free to Be...
 A Family.
 She was also cast by Francis Ford Coppola in The Godfather Part III as an unnamed child, and also had a guest role in Kate and Allie.
 She had a small role as young Cindy Zagarella in the 1993 film Household Saints.

 At age 15, she was the photographer on a cover story for New York magazine about prep school gangsters, which was published in December 1996.

 DiCicco has also worked on music from Kimbo Educational.
+In 1998, she and her castmates Julianne Michelle, Keith Franklin, and Peter Tombaki received a joint nomination for "Best Performance in a TV movie/pilot/made for video Young Ensemble" for the unsold tv series pilot Bus No. 9.